 There is no way around it.
-You will need to understand how to cut clips when video editing in Adobe Premiere Pro.
+You will need to understand how to cut clips when video editing in Adobe.
 In this tutorial by Justin Odisho, you’ll learn 5 essential cuts like the standard cut, cut to B-roll, jump cut,

 4. Adding Text

 Learning how to add, format, customize, and make text adjustments in Premiere Pro is a critical skill.
 How else will you add titles, lower-third text, and credits to your project?
 Get started with this tutorial to learn all the basics of using Adobe’s new Type Tool.

 You project is not just a visual experience, but an auditory tool.
 One of the tell-tale signs of a beginner video creator is not spending enough time collecting and editing audio.
 Mastering audio skills are absolutely crucial to bring polish to your project.
 In this tutorial, you’ll learn the basics of how to import, fine-tune, and organize audio clips using only Premiere Pro.

 Cropping is another essential, but often misunderstood concept for beginners.
 Fortunately, this video is going to clear up any misconceptions you might have and provide you with the knowledge you need to eliminate unwanted footage.
 Watch the video to learn the basics on how to crop video in Premiere Pro or check out this tutorial on cropping.

 Adobe Premiere Pro tool has a zoom effect to help you to move from a viewing point to another in your videos.
 If you want to focus in on a key subject or create motion during the post-production stage, zooming might be exactly what you’re looking for.
 Learn how you can zoom in and out by watching this great video tutorial.
 Motion Array also has a detailed guide on how to zoom, too!